Avoid Business Funding Pitfalls and Let Our OnDeck Review Guide You

 You can call them at: (888) 269-4246.
 You can email them at: [email protected].
 There is no contact page but you can chat with customer service directly on their site.
 They have been in business since 2007.

-OnDeck Online also has a Canadian division, located online here: https://en-ca.ondeck.com/.
-There is, in addition, an Australian division, located online here: https://www.ondeck.com.au/.
-There is even a Spanish version of the American site.
+OnDeck Online also has a Canadian division, located online here: https://www.ondeck.com/.
+There is, in addition, an Australian division, located online here: www.ondeck.com.au.
+There is even a French version of the Canadian site.

-Companies helmed by entrepreneurs with bad personal credit would do well to take a second look at the OnDeck online lending company.
-However, with qualification comes a steep APR price tag and the requirement of a personal guarantee.
-This is somewhat understandable.
+Companies with owners with bad personal credit would do well to take a second look at the OnDeck online lending company.
+However, with qualification comes a hard to initially calculate APR price tag.

 Entrepreneurs would probably do better building business credit and/or trying for unsecured business financing or microloans if their financial requirements are small.